dashingsoft/pyarmor/docs/how-to/register.rst

 This makes it explicit that the license check requires host and container to be in the same subnet, not just routable.

+Another solution is to run docker with `--network=host`, it make sure docker container has the same netwok netmask with host.

 **When something is wrong**

 1. Check docker container network: